-Bloomberg reported that the US Department of Justice wants to force Google to sell its Chrome browser to break its monopoly in the Internet search market.
+Bloomberg reported that the US Department of Justice wants to force Google to sell the Chrome browser to break its monopoly in the Internet search market.

 The department also recommended that Judge Mehta impose data licensing requirements.
-If the judge grants the recommendation, it would be a game-changer in reshaping the online search market and the booming AI industry.
+If the judge accepts the proposal, it would be a turning point in reshaping the online search market and the booming AI industry.

-It also marks the most aggressive effort by the US government to rein in a tech giant since Washington failed to break up Microsoft two decades ago.
+It also marks the US government 's most aggressive attempt to rein in a tech giant since Washington failed to break up Microsoft two decades ago.

-Owning the world’s most popular web browser is key to Google’s advertising business.
-The company can track activity from logged-in users and use that data to market more effectively, generating huge revenue.
+Owning the world's most popular web browser is key to Google's advertising business.
+The company can track activity from logged-in users and use that data for more effective marketing, generating huge revenue.

 Google also uses Chrome to lead users to its AI product – Gemini – and let it follow them around the web.